 - Boys and girls.

 - Children with special educational needs.

 - Children with disabilities.

 - Children from all social, cultural and religious backgrounds.

-- Children of different ethnic groups.
+- Children of different ethnic groups including Travellers and refugees.

-- Children from diverse linguistic backgrounds.
+• Children from diverse linguistic backgrounds.

 In addition, we select our resources, equipment and materials thoughtfully, choosing those which positively reflect diversity and are free from discrimination and stereotyping.